TDarkShadow/iheartnewvegas/newvegassharp.md

 > This section includes plugins from the optional sections of the guide.

 Some of our installed plugins contain changes we are not really interested in.
 These changes don't constitute dirty changes themselves, rather, changes we simply do not want.
-Because of this, we will be using [**TESAME**](https://github.com/Sigourn/morrowind-sharp/blob/master/mwtools.md#tesame) to delete the unwanted records.
+Because of this, we will be using [**FNVEdit**](https://github.com/Sigourn/morrowind-sharp/blob/master/mwtools.md#tesame) to delete the unwanted records.

-- Run TESAME in Mod Organizer 2.
-- Delete the following record from **Services Restored.ESP**:
-  - NPC **hecerinde**
-- Save the plugin as **Services Restored.ESP**, overwriting the original.

-> This omits the restoration of Hecerinde's Secret Master tools from [**Services Restored**](https://www.nexusmods.com/morrowind/mods/47068), for consistency with the rest of the Secret Master tools unavailable in the game.

-- Run TESAME in Mod Organizer 2.
+- Run FNVEdit in Mod Organizer 2.
 - Delete the following records from **Alex's Better Fitted Female Armors.ESP**:
   - Armor **netch_leather_cuirass**
-  - Armor **imperial_chain_cuirass**
-  - Armor **steel_cuirass**
-  - Armor **imperial cuirass_armor**
 - Save the plugin as **Alex's Better Fitted Female Armors.ESP**, overwriting the original.

 > This removes the edits from [**Better Fitted Female Armors**](https://www.nexusmods.com/morrowind/mods/50187) to armor meshes which were already designed for female characters.

-## CONFLICT RESOLUTION

-**tes3cmd** also allows us to solve conflicts in leveled lists, generating a **multipatch.esp** file which will be placed at the end of our load order.
-This is very useful when, for example, you have a mod that adds new weapons to a leveled list while another removes items from a leveled list (such as Daedric equipment).

-- Run Wrye Mash (**mash64**) in Mod Organizer 2.
-- In the **Mods** tab, click the **Misc** header and go to **TES3cmd** -> **Create MultiPatch**.
-Click **Yes** on the prompt.
-- tes3cmd will now generate the multipatch.
-After the process is over, click **OK**.
-- **multipatch.esp** will now be present at the end of your load order.

 ## MOD CONFIG

-> This section includes mods from the optional sections of the guide.

 The following mods need to be configured using the in-game **Mod Config** menu.